okland/accounts-phone/README.md

 ## Settings - you can control

- verificationCodeLength    : The length of the verification code, verificationMaxRetries    : The number of SMS cerification tries before verification temporary lock, verificationWaitTime      : The verification lock time if tried more than max sms retries, sendPhoneVerificationCodeOnCreation  : Whether to send phone number verification on user creation,
+ - verificationCodeLength    : The length of the verification code
+ - verificationMaxRetries    : The number of SMS cerification tries before verification temporary lock
+ - verificationWaitTime      : The verification lock time if tried more than max sms retries
+ - sendPhoneVerificationCodeOnCreation  : Whether to send phone number verification on user creation
- forbidClientAccountCreation: Don't let client create user on server,
+ - forbidClientAccountCreation: Don't let client create user on server
- phoneVerificationMasterCode: Optional master code if exists let user verify account by entering this code
+ - phoneVerificationMasterCode: Optional master code if exists let user verify account by entering this code

  In order to change those settings just override the property under